 Escallonia x langleyensis

-This hybrid of Escallonia rubra x Escallonia virgata grows 5 ft. tall and wide, tends to sprawl.
+This hybrid of Escallonia rubra and Escallonia virgata grows to 5 ft. tall and wide, tends to sprawl.
 Pink buds give rise to white flowers.

 This deciduous tree is California’s mightiest oak, often reaching 70 ft. or taller, with equal o...

 Early to midseason.
 Red single flowers bloom freely in winter.